 He was a visiting professor at the Northeastern University, Boston, USA (1996-1998), Research Associate at the Institute of European Studies of the Russian Academy of Sciences in Moscow (1992-1997), and Associate Editor of Security Dialogue Journal, Oslo, Norway (1994-2000).

 Alexander Likhotal was born in Moscow in 1950.

-He became the chairman of the Central Election Commission (CEC) of Albania in 1991 and a member of the Presidential Council.
-He served as the chairman of the Board of the Albanian Center for Human Rights from 1994 to 1996.
+Medani was the chairman of the Central Election Commission (CEC) of Albania from 1991 to 1992.
+He also served as the chairman of the Board of the Albanian Center for Human Rights from 1994 to 1996.
 He was the general secretary of the Socialist Party from 1996 to 1997, and he became the deputy of Parliament in July 1997.
-He was also a member of the Albanian Committee for Understanding and Cooperation in the Balkans, 1986-1990; Virtual Embassy (ICDC) in Latin America (Uruguay, Brazil, and Argentina), 2006; and was the co-leader of the mission in the International Observer Delegation to the Palestinian Legislative Council Elections.
+He was also a member of the Albanian Committee for Understanding and Cooperation in the Balkans, 1986–1990; Virtual Embassy (ICDC) in Latin America (Uruguay, Brazil, and Argentina), 2006; and was the co-leader of the mission in the International Observer Delegation to the Palestinian Legislative Council Elections (Jerusalem, Palestine), 2006.

 His Excellency Andrés Pastrana is former President of Colombia (1998-2002).
 He graduated in Law from the Colegio Mayor Nuestra Señora del Rosario of Bogotá in 1977, and attended Harvard University as a 1978 Weatherhead Center for International Affairs Fellow.

 He founded the New Democratic Force movement in 1991, and succeeded in winning a seat in the Colombian Senate.
 He served in the Senate until 1993.
 In 1998, he was elected President of Colombia for a four-year term.